jayprophit/cs50-Python/Python Documentation.md

 q2: then it reads the users email address from left to right, then it decides whether or no to stay in this 1st stat or transition to the next state (then it will follow through to the 2nd state as theres an @ sign [@email.com] and read the following in character order.  it has double circles one inside the other meaning if the computer finds its self in that 2nd accept state after reading all the users prompt input.  it means its a valid address)

-q1: if by some chance it ends up in the 1st circle which dose not have double circles whcih is not an accept state.  the computer will conclude this is an invalid email address
+q1: if by some chance it ends up in the 1st circle which dose not have double circles which is not an accept state.  the computer will conclude this is an invalid email address

 e.g. v2